penni88/treatment_dropout_survival_analysis/README.md

 - Park, S. H., Han, K., & Park, S. Y. (2021).
 Mistakes to avoid for accurate and transparent reporting of survival analysis in imaging research.
 Korean Journal of Radiology, 22(10), 1587–1593. https://doi.org/10.3348/kjr.2021.0579
 - Substance Abuse and Mental Health Services Administration.
 (2023).
 Treatment Episode Data Set — Discharges (TEDS-D): 2023.
 SAMHSA. https://www.samhsa.gov/data
 - Swift, J. K., & Greenberg, R. P. (2012).
 Premature discontinuation in adult psychotherapy: A meta-analysis.
 Journal of Consulting and Clinical Psychology, 80(4), 547–559. https://doi.org/10.1037/a0028226

+Note: the goal of this project is to practice analysis in Jupyter notebook with Python